Sustainable & Safe Events

 (2) Items to Implement During the Event

-(3) Support for MICE Event Organizers from the Osaka Convention & Tourism Bureau
+(3) Support for Meeting and Event Planners from the Osaka Convention & Tourism Bureau